kirilllzaitsev/kirilllzaitsev.github.io/_posts/2023-07-15-postproc-img-segm.md

 However, there is a way to incorporate CRF into the training pipeline.
 The idea is to add a CRF network to the model and train it end-to-end.
 The architecture of the CRF network is RNN-based and originates from the [CRF-RNN paper](https://github.com/torrvision/crfasrnn).

-As an example, consider the task of segmenting the class 'road' from the KITTI dataset.
-A sample input and prediction from the model are shown below:
+As an example, consider the task of segmenting the class 'road' from the [KITTI dataset](https://www.cvlibs.net/datasets/kitti/).
+A sample input and prediction from the model are shown on Fig. 6:

 <figure>
 <img src="./assets/2023-07-15-postproc-img-segm.md/kitti_pred.png" style="width:100%">
-<figcaption align = "center"><b>Fig. - KITTI prediction</b></figcaption>
+<figcaption align = "center"><b>Fig. 6 - KITTI prediction</b></figcaption>
 </figure>

 With a credit to [this Kaggle notebook](https://www.kaggle.com/code/meaninglesslives/apply-crf), we postprocess the prediction